-109. (1) If the President dies, resigns, or is removed from office under this Constitution, the Vice-President shall assume the office of President until fresh elections are held and the elected President assumes office in accordance with clause (8) of article 103 of this Constitution.

-Absence of President.
-(2) Elections for the President under this article shall be held within six months after the death, resignation or removal of the President.

-(3) No elections shall be held under this article if the residual term of the President is one year or less.

-(4) Whenever the President is for any reason unable to perform the functions of the office of President, the Vice-President shall perform those functions until the President is able again to perform those functions.

-(5) Where the President and the Vice-President are both unable to perform the functions of the office of the President, the Speaker shall perform those functions until the President or the Vice-President is able to perform those functions or until a new President assumes office.

-(6) The Vice-President shall, before assuming the duties of the office of President under clause (1) of this article, appoint a person to the office of Vice-President, subject to the approval of Parliament.

-(7) A person appointed under clause (6) of this article, shall, before assuming the duties of the office of Vice-President take and subscribe the oaths in respect of that office under clause (7) of article 108 of this Constitution.

-(8) Before assuming the duties of the office of President under clause (5) of this article, the Speaker shall take and subscribe the oaths specified in relation to that office in the Fourth Schedule to this Constitution.

-(9) Whenever the Speaker assumes the office of President as a result of the death, resignation or removal of the President and the Vice-President, or under the provisions of clause (7) of article 104 of this Constitution, a presidential election shall be held in accordance with clause (2) of this article.
+108A.
+Prime Minister.

+- (1) There shall be a Prime Minister who shall be appointed by the President with approval of Parliament by simple majority from among members of Parliament or persons qualified to be elected members of Parliament. - (2) The Prime Minister shall- - (a) be the Leader of Government Business in Parliament and be responsible for the coordination and implementation of Government policies across Ministries, departments and other public institutions; and - (b) perform such other functions as may be assigned to him or her by the President, or as may be conferred on him or her by this Constitution or by law. - (3) The Prime Minister shall, in the performance of his or her functions, be individually accountable to the President and collectively responsible for any decision made by the Cabinet. - (4) The office of the Prime Minister shall become vacant if- - (a) the appointment is revoked by the President; - (b) the incumbent resigns or dies; or - (c) the incumbent becomes disqualified to be a member of Parliament. - (5) The Prime Minister shall, before commencing to perform the functions of his or her office, take and subscribe the Oath of Allegiance and the Oath of Prime Minister, specified in the Fourth Schedule to this Constitution.

+(6) Clause (6) of article 108 applies to the Prime Minister with necessary modifications as it applies to the Vice President.

+109. Absence of the President.

+- (1) If the President dies, resigns, or is removed from office under this Constitution, the Vice President shall assume the office of President until fresh elections are held and the elected President assumes office in accordance with article 103(8) of this Constitution. - (2) Elections for the President under this article shall be held within six months after the death, resignation or removal of the President. - (3) No elections shall be held under this article if the residual term of the President is one year or less. - (4) Whenever the President is for any reason unable to perform the functions of the office of President, the Vice President shall perform those functions until the President is able again to perform those functions. - (5) Where the President and the Vice President are both unable to perform the functions of the office of President, the Speaker shall perform those functions until the President or the Vice President is able to perform those functions or until a new President assumes office. - (6) The Vice President shall, before assuming the duties of the office of President under clause (1) of this article, appoint a person to the office of Vice President, subject to the approval of Parliament. - (7) A person appointed under clause (6) of this article, shall, before assuming the duties of the office of Vice President take and subscribe the oaths in respect of that office under article 108(8) of this Constitution. - (8) Before assuming the duties of the office of President under clause (5) of this article, the Speaker shall take and subscribe the oaths specified in relation to that office in the Fourth Schedule to this Constitution. - (9) Whenever the Speaker assumes the office of President as a result of the death, resignation or removal of the President and the Vice President, or under the provisions of article 104(7) of this Constitution, a presidential election shall be held in accordance with clause (2) of this article.

-State of emergency.
+110. State of emergency.